SC36-11-1/Elias-Bitwayiki/White Paper.md

 # Traveling Space Cloud A Digital Creator Journey
-## A Narrative of aTattoo & Bartending Digital Creator
+## A Narrative of a Tattoo & Bartending Digital Creator
 ### Elias Bitwayiki
 Aug 2022
 Abstract: I'm selling my story while I live it, we are being charged money to be alive so why not sell my life story to make a living out of being alive